Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 In intuitive breastfeeding, sometimes also referred to as instinctive breastfeeding, it's about trusting the natural abilities of mother and child to develop a harmonious breastfeeding relationship.
 The focus is on your own instincts as well as the signals from your baby, disregarding rigid rules and schedules.
 The main focus also lies on natural latching without crazy breastfeeding positions, plenty of skin-to-skin contact, and relying on innate reflexes.

 I remember how, a day after the birth of my first child, I received a note on which I was supposed to document our breastfeeding times.
-I was supposed to breastfeed every two hours, a half-hour per breast.
+I was supposed to breastfeed every two hours, half an hour per breast.
 "How strange," I said to my husband.
 "We're not robots."
 After the first few breastfeeding sessions, we crumpled up the note and threw it in the trash.
 I didn't want to let my baby go hungry if it wanted to feed in less than two hours, nor did I want to get stressed if he didn't ask for food exactly every two hours.
-I never looked at the clock, breastfed on demand, and switched breasts in a way that felt right to me.
+I never looked at the clock, breastfed on demand, and switched breasts in a way that felt right for me.

 I'm glad I listened to my instinct, but I know that many mothers are unsettled by such rigid guidelines.
 And that's how breastfeeding problems arise where there needn't be any.
 A healthy breastfeeding relationship cannot be based on rigid rules, coercion, and stress.